 Recently, some scientists have focused on acetaminophen use during pregnancy as a potential factor.
 This over-the-counter medication is deemed relatively safe to use during pregnancy and is recommended to ease fever and pain.

 Acetaminophen is used by up to 70 percent of women during pregnancy in the United States, and between 50 and 60 percent of pregnant women across Western and Northern Europe.
 Potential links between this common OTC drug and ADHD have faced increasing scrutiny in recent years.

 These studies fueled further research, and a number of papers on the matter were published.
-One of these demonstrated a relationship between the use of acetaminophen during pregnancy and “ADHD-like behavior” in the offspring at the ages of 7 and 11.

 Although evidence is mounting, many of the earlier studies had flaws.
 For instance, acetaminophen is recommended for pregnant women who have existing health issues, such as inflammatory and autoimmune diseases.
-These condition types themselves are linked with neurodevelopmental disorders in offspring.
-So it may be the underlying illness to blame, and not acetaminophen.
+These condition types themselves are

 Another issue is that acetaminophen use in pregnancy has been linked to maternal impulsivity.
 This means that there could be genes at work that cause impulsive behavior in the mother and potentially influence the development of ADHD in the offspring.

 In the most recent study, the researchers looked to iron out some of these potentially confounding variables.
 For instance, they controlled for ADHD-like symptoms in the parents as well as maternal depression, which has been considered a potential risk factor for ADHD.